bp-chat/bp/docs/protocol-v0.michel.md

 `bp` will use E2E encryption.
 Here's a reference for that [Security Stack Exchange - What is end-to-end encryption and how to do it (correctly / securely)?](https://security.stackexchange.com/questions/230068/what-is-end-to-end-encryption-and-how-to-do-it-correctly-securely)

 For E2E encryption to work, the peers communicating on the network have to exchange their public keys.
-One risk that's introduced with the server managing public key exchange is the possibilty of a MITM attack.
+One risk that's introduced with the server managing public key exchange is the possibilty of a MITM attack, depending on how it's implemented.
 For more information, see the PKI section below.

 ## P2P key exchange

 One (maybe) possible way for the clients to exchange keys is for them to estabilish a P2P connection.
 It's probably even possible to do this over TLS: [Security Stack Exchange - Can TLS be used in P2P Encryption?](https://security.stackexchange.com/questions/165949/can-tls-be-used-in-p2p-encryption).
-However, this does not seem to added security benefit over the server handling key exchange.
+However, this does not seem to bring any added security benefit over the server handling key exchange naively.
 For example, in order for Alice and Bob to P2P connect to exchange keys, the server would have to provide Alice with Bob's IP and vice-versa.
 If there's a MITM, they could, for example, send their own IP to Alice as if it were Bob's and vice-versa, and then could (1) get Alice's and Bob's public keys and, most importantly, (2) send _their own_ public key to both as if it were Alice's and Bob's.
 In that way, the MITM could decrypt the messages Alice encrypts for Bob using the MITM key thinking the key belongs to Bob and vice-versa.

 On top of that, the P2P key exchange represents an UX issue: both clients who wish to connect have to be online at the same time.